 Although our kids are doing a little schoolwork through the summer, their lessons are relaxed enough to allow for lots of extra-curricular reading.
 That’s why summer book clubs and reading reward programs are always popular at our house.

-What follows is an updated list of programs that will inspire your child to curl up with some good books throughout the summer and on into the next school year.
-Check out these great rewards they can earn for spending just 15-30 minutes a day reading:
+What follows is an updated list of programs that will inspire your child to curl up with some good books — not only this summer, but on into the next school year, as well.
+Check out these great rewards they can earn for spending as little as 15-30 minutes a day reading (LINKS UPDATED JUNE 2018):

 Barnes & Noble – Get a free children’s book

 Earn a free age-appropriate book this summer when you read eight (choose your favorite prize book from a predetermined list).
 Download a reading journal to get started!
 Your child can get even more prizes by joining B&N Kids Club.

 Read any 4 books from BAM’s summer adventure reading section in-store or online, record the title and author in BAM’s summer reading notebook, then redeem your completed log at your local Books-a-Million store for your reading reward — a free pencil case with pencils.

 Braum’s Book Buddy Program – Free ice cream

 Children in grades 1-5 can earn an ice cream treat for every six books they read.
 The program provides reading logs with fun stickers for tracking progress, as well as coupons for two free cones, two free sundaes, and two free frozen yogurts.
 The prizes are to be earned during the school year, but the coupons are good through June 30.
 Enrollment for the 2018-19 school year will open August 1.
 For more information, follow this link or write: Braum’s Book Buddy Reading Program/ PO Box 25429/ OKC, OK 73125.